Locally Prominent Semantic Features

 Further, each of the features can get associated with a geographic location.

-The operations can also include determining landmarks, including the features that meet entropic criteria associated with a localized prominence of each of the features.
+The operations can also include determining locally prominent landmarks, including the features that meet entropic criteria associated with a localized prominence of each of the features.

 The operations can include determining, based at least in part on context data associated with a location of a vantage point on a path, including a plurality of locations, the landmarks associated with the vantage point.